ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/config.md

 Every project folder must have a `container.json` file that configures the service.
 Lets add one to the repo we just cloned.

-1. Open the project folder in a text editor
+1. Open the `tutorial-hosting` folder in a text editor
 2. Create a new file inside of the `hosting` folder and name it `container.json`
 3. Inside the file, paste this code